TABLE OF CONTENTS

-Edit:The user can view the process, open it in the modeler and make any changes except for publishing and deploying.
+Edit:The user can view the process, open it in Process Studio and make any changes except for publishing and deploying.

 Full control: The user receives all view and edit permissions and can share the process with others, publish, deploy, or delete the process.
 They will also have access to the application configuration settings.

 Note: It is best practice to make sure there is always one group that has Full control to prevent loss of access to the process.
 It is best to have an Admin group added with full control of each process so that members of the admin group can maintain access to processes.

 None: The user will receive no rights to instances, tasks, or form information in deployed processes.

 View:This allows users to see all ongoing and completed instances, tasks, and form data.

 Edit: Lets users see and edit all ongoing and completed instances, tasks, and form data.

 If you share your process with another user with the permission Edit or Full control you both can use the functionality Notes and Collaborate to make the development a lot more collaborative.